FAQs About the Seasonal Flu Vaccine

 Who should not get the flu vaccine?

-The flu vaccine is extremely safe for the vast majority of people, including breastfeeding and pregnant women (pregnant women may receive the flu shot but should not receive the intranasal vaccine).
-However, several groups of people should exercise caution:
+Flu vaccine is extremely safe for the vast majority of persons, including breastfeeding and pregnant women (pregnant women may receive the flu shot but should not receive the nasal spray vaccine).
+However, several groups should exercise caution:

 - Persons with a history of severe allergic reaction to eggs or the flu vaccine itself should consult a physician before receiving flu vaccine.
-(According to CDC, if an allergic reaction to eggs is only hives and nothing more serious, a person may receive the flu shot [not the nasal vaccine] if a physician is present who is equipped to treat a serious allergic reaction and the person is observed for at least 30 minutes.
-More serious reactions require consultation with an allergist before flu vaccination.
+According to CDC, if an allergic reaction to eggs is only hives and nothing more serious, a person may receive the flu shot [not the nasal spray vaccine] if a physician is present who is equipped to treat a serious allergic reaction and the person is observed for at least 30 minutes.
+Alternatively, these patients, if aged 18-49 years, could given the new recombinant flu vaccine.
+More serious reactions require consultation with an allergist before flu vaccination, and again the recombinant vaccine could be used if the age is appropriate.

 - Children under 6 months of age should not get the flu vaccine because it is ineffective in this age group.